 Here we’ve put together ten of the best music podcasts, which includes some choice mixes, artist interviews and plenty of delving into theory, history and music culture.
 So go forth and learn, discover and, most of all, enjoy.

 This has fast become one of the most listened-to and celebrated music podcasts going.
+There's even a spin-off Netflix series!
 The premise is simple: an artist speaks about one of their songs, breaking it apart – or exploding it – and explains how it came to be.
-Song Exploder’s ever-growing popularity has meant an increased profile of its guests, and it has welcomed R.E.M., Lindsey Buckingham and Iggy Pop during its 180 episodes so far.
+Song Exploder’s ever-growing popularity has meant an increased profile of its guests, and it has welcomed R.E.M., Lindsey Buckingham and Iggy Pop during its 199 episodes so far.

 Switched On Pop